tim-pl-m/ProxyCookbook/c/cd/README.md

 # ciexjenkinsdokcer cookbook

+wip:
+-firewall and jenkins-slave-config-deactivated
+-converges with vagrant on linux

 This cookbook is a wrapper for the docker cookbook from official supermarket.
 It installs/configures docker and its daemon and builds a docker image for jenkins slaves by default.

 ## Dependencies

  - cookbook `docker: This is the

 ## Supported Platforms